Hive-Academy/roocode-generator/templates/rules/code-review-rules.md

    - Clear categorization of issues by severity
    - Specific examples with file and line references
    - Actionable recommendations for each issue
+   - Memory bank references for standards and requirements
    - Positive reinforcement for good implementation aspects
+   - Reference to the complete review report
    - Explicit instruction to signal completion using `attempt_completion`

 #### Delegation Checklist

-- [x] Issues clearly categorized by severity
+- [ ] Issues clearly categorized by severity
-- [x] Each issue has specific location reference
+- [ ] Each issue has specific location reference
-- [x] Each issue has actionable recommendation
+- [ ] Each issue has actionable recommendation
-- [x] Standards and patterns referenced where applicable
+- [ ] Standards and patterns referenced to memory bank
-- [x] Positive aspects of implementation acknowledged
+- [ ] Positive aspects of implementation acknowledged
+- [ ] Full review report is saved to reviews/[feature-name]-review.md

 ### If Approved (Delegate to Boomerang Role)